-- Have special educational needs (SEN) or disabilities). - Are young carers. - May experience discrimination due to their race, ethnicity, religion, gender identification, or sexuality. - Are at risk of criminal or sexual exploitation, forced marriage, or radicalisation. - Are asylum seekers. - •Are known to be living in difficult situations e.g., where there are issues at home, such as: substance abuse/misuse, mental health, or domestic violence or where a family member has mental health needs. - Are at risk due to their own mental health needs. - Are within the care system and are looked after or previously looked after.
+- Have special educational needs (SEN) or disabilities). - Are young carers.

+• May experience discrimination due to their race, ethnicity, religion or belief, gender identification, or sexuality or may experience Adultification bias

+- Are at risk of criminal or sexual exploitation, honour-based abuse, or radicalisation. - Are asylum seekers.

+•Are known to be living in difficult situations e.g., where there are issues at home, such as: substance abuse/misuse, mental health, or domestic violence or where a family member has mental health needs.

+- Are at risk due to their own mental health needs. - Are within the care system and are looked after or previously looked after.